 29th July 1976.
 A Shrewsbury to Aberystwyth train, hauled by 25183 takes the loop line at Dovey Junction to pass a Machynlleth bound dmu in the platform line.
 The line to Pwllheli is seen curving away to the right.

-24082 and 24133 are seen at Dovey Junction on 5th June 1977, working the return Cambrian Coast Express special from Crewe to Barmouth.
+24082 and 24133 are seen at Dovey Junction on 5th June 1977, working the return Cambrian Coast Express special from Barmouth back to Crewe.
 More of this train on the Barmouth page.

 24133 is seen again at Dovey Junction on 28th January 1978, working part of the official last working of the Class 24s, another Cambrian Coast Express, this time from Birmingham New Street to Aberystwyth and Barmouth.
 This is the Barmouth portion (the train split at Machynlleth), and it is passing a Metro-Cammell dmu working the 12:15 Pwllheli-Machynlleth.
-The service train was not booked to stop at Dovey Junction, so is able to use the loop away from the platform.
+The service train was (disappointingly) not booked to stop at Dovey Junction, so it, rather than the railtour, was routed through the platformless bi-directional loop.
 The special is running about 40 minutes late, due to locomotive problems earlier in the trip.